nichole1880/DBFoundations/README.md

-# DBFoundations is the database I have created to meet the requirements for IT FDN 130.
+# DBFoundations is the repository I have created to meet the requirements for IT FDN 130.